 Section 2.
 Quorum

 A majority of the Board shall constitute a quorum to do business.
 Decisions may be made by the majority of those present and voting.
-The Chairman shall determine and declare that a quorum is present prior to the conduct of business at any meeting.
+The Chair shall determine and declare that a quorum is present prior to the conduct of business at any meeting.

 Section 3.
 Agenda Priority